itsmechlark/CV/README.md

-## Ruan Odendaal
+# Ruan Odendaal

-### About me
+## About me
-After spending the majority of my career thinking about the 'what' and the 'why' when building consumer products, I felt like something was missing.
+After spending the majority of my career as a Product Manager thinking about the 'what' and the 'why' when building consumer products, I felt like something was missing.
 I've always been drawn to the 'how', so I enrolled in Makers Academy and haven't looked back since.

 Now I'm putting my curiosity and inquisitive nature to good use in the world of Software Engineering.